 French Bread Baguette is a long narrow loaf, which can be easily distinguished by its length and crispy crust.
-Before 1920, the word Baguette was not referred to as a bread.
+Before 1920, the word Baguette was not referred to as bread.
 This word is derived from the Italian word “bacchetta”, means wand or stick.
 The baguette is either a relatively single serving size or cut from a longer loaf.
 It is often used for sandwiches.
 French gives credit to August Zang, an Austrian Officer, who brought the first steam oven in France and introduced Vienna bread.

-In the United States, Baguette will generally be kept fluffy from the inside, like a sandwich bread.
+In the United States, Baguette will generally be kept fluffy from the inside, like sandwich bread.
 The crust will be crispy and are sometimes split in half to make French bread pizza.